US-Bangla Airlines: Corporate affairs

 US-Bangla Airlines' headquarters are in the Baridhara Diplomatic Zone in Dhaka.
 Though the airline is the flagship company of the parent US-Bangla Group, the group owns numerous businesses in other industries such as real estate, education, media, electronics, and consumer foods.

 Though US-Bangla Airlines is the flagship company of the conglomerate, it is arguably one of the fastest rising conglomerates in Bangladesh.
 It rebranded its current name from US-Bangla Assets in 2009.
 Its other notable business is real estate company US-Bangla asset which is developing Purbachal American City, one of the largest commercial and residential real estate projects in Bangladesh.
 The group now owns educational businesses such as Green University of Bangladesh, one of the earliest private universities of Bangladesh, and US-Bangla Medical College and Hospital.
 The group also owns a leather company in Bangladesh, US-Bangla Leather, which has not yet started its production.
 It also owns US-Bangla Hi-tech Industries which is also yet to set up.
 It has its footing in media businesses through US-Bangla Media and Communications.
+It also owns food and grocery delivery system Foodi and e-commerce platform Cartup.

 Destinations

-As of April 2025, the Airline currently serves the following destinations:
+As of July 2026, the Airline currently serves the following destinations: